hoxxep/rand-unique/README.md

 - **Integer Range:** Support for `u8`, `u16`, `u32`, `u64`, and `usize`.
 Outputs can be cast to `i8`, `i16`, `i32`, `i64`, and `isize` respectively.
 - **Terminating and Wrapping:** Iterator usage of [`RandomSequence::next()`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequence.html#method.next) will terminate at the end of the sequence.
 Alternatively, [`RandomSequence::wrapping_next()`](https://docs.rs/rand-unique/0.2.1/rand_unique/struct.RandomSequence.html#method.wrapping_next) will wrap around to the start of the sequence when exhausted.
 - **Deterministic:** The sequence is deterministic and repeatable for the same seeds.
-  - [`RandomSequenceBuilder`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequenceBuilder.html) can be serialized to store the sequence parameters.
+  - [`RandomSequenceBuilder`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequenceBuilder.html) can be serialized with serde to store the sequence parameters.
 Must have the `serde` feature enabled.
   - [`RandomSequenceBuilder::new(seed_base, seed_offset)`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequenceBuilder.html#method.new) can be used to instantiate with specific seeds.
   - [`RandomSequenceBuilder::rand(prng)`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequenceBuilder.html#method.rand) can be used to instantiate with random seeds.
 Must have the `rand` feature enabled.
+  - [`RandomSequenceBuilder::into_iter()`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequenceBuilder.html#method.into_iter) constructs a [`RandomSequence`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequence.html) with the parameters defined by the builder.
+Two builders configured the same will generate the same sequence, and so we can construct multiple iterators over the same sequence.

 ## Features